kellyzen/COMP1044_CW_G3/README.md

   7. Click on admin beside the "MySQL" prompt and a webpage should load in.

+### Downloading files

+  8. Download _ALL_ the files and place the "COMP1044_CW_G3" folder in "C:\xampp\htdocs".

 ### Creating the librarydb database

-  8. Click "New" on the sidebar menu.
+  9. Click "New" on the sidebar menu in MySQL.

-  9. Create a new database named "librarydb".
+  10. Create a new database named "librarydb".

-  10. Import the "librarydb.sql" from the "Database" folder in the "Import" section.
+  11. Import the "librarydb.sql" from the "Database" folder in the "Import" section.

-  11. Refresh the page and 6 new tables will have been created under the database "librarydb".
+  12. Refresh the page and 6 new tables will have been created under the database "librarydb".

 ### Opening up the library website

-  12. Open up your preferred web browser.
+  13. Open your preferred web browser.

-  13. Paste "localhost/COMP1044_CW_G3" on the search bar and enter.
+  14. Paste "localhost/COMP1044_CW_G3" on the search bar and click enter.

-  14. Navigate to the user table in the librarydb database and login to the website using the selected user credentials to access the library.
+  15. Navigate to the user table in the librarydb database and login to the website using the selected user credentials to access the library.

 ## FEATURES
 ### Login/Logout